From BR Bullpen

 Biographical Information

-Ed Bahr was in the majors only from May 1, 1946 to July 4, 1947, but he was a busy guy during that time period.
+Ed Bahr was in the majors only from May 1, 1946 to July 4, 1947,for the Pittsburgh Pirates, but he was a busy guy during that time period.
 He appeared in 46 games, starting 25 of them, and posting a record of 11-11.
 In his first season, his ERA was an excellent 2.63, while in his second year, it dipped to 4.59.
 His main teammates included Ralph Kiner and Fritz Ostermueller.

-During World War 2, Bahr served in the US Navy.
+During World War II, Bahr served in the US Navy.
 In 1945, he received a medical discharge after injuring his back.

 Bahr also went 10-6 on the 1948 Indianapolis Indians, one of the great minor league teams that went 100-54.